CPanel

-cPanel is web hosting control panel software developed by cPanel, LLC.
-It provides a graphical interface (GUI) and automation tools designed to simplify the process of hosting a web site to the website owner or the "end user".
+cPanel is web hosting control panel software developed by cPanel, L.L.C.
+It provides a graphical interface (GUI) and automation tools designed to simplify the process of hosting a web site for the website owner or "end user".
 It enables administration through a standard web browser using a three-tier structure.
-While cPanel is limited to managing a single hosting account, cPanel & WHM allows the administration of the entire server.
+While cPanel is limited to managing a single hosting account, cPanel & WHM allow the administration of the entire server.

 In addition to the GUI, cPanel also has command line and API-based access that allows third-party software vendors, web hosting organizations, and developers to automate standard system administration processes. cPanel & WHM is designed to function either as a dedicated server or virtual private server.
-The latest cPanel & WHM version supports installation on CentOS, Red Hat Enterprise Linux (RHEL), CloudLinux OS, and Ubuntu. cPanel 11.30 is the last major version to support FreeBSD.
+The latest cPanel & WHM version supports installation on AlmaLinux, Rocky Linux, CloudLinux OS, and Ubuntu.

 History

-cPanel is currently developed by cPanel, L.L.C., a privately owned corporation headquartered in Houston, Texas, United States.
+cPanel is currently developed by cPanel, L.L.C., a privately owned company headquartered in Houston, Texas, United States.
+WebPros is the parent company of cPanel, L.L.C.
 It was originally designed in 1996 as the control panel for Speed Hosting, a now-defunct web hosting company.
-The original author of cPanel, John Nick Koston, had a stake in Speed Hosting.
-Webking quickly began using cPanel after their merger with Speed Hosting.
-The new company moved their servers to Virtual Development Inc. (VDI), a now-defunct hosting facility.
+The original author of cPanel, J. Nick Koston, had a stake in Speed Hosting.
+Webking quickly began using cPanel after its merger with Speed Hosting.
+The new company moved its servers to Virtual Development Inc. (VDI), a now-defunct hosting facility.
 Following an agreement between Koston and VDI, cPanel was only available to customers hosted directly at VDI.
-At the time there was little competition in the control panel market, with the main choices being VDI and Alabanza.
+At the time, there was little competition in the control panel market, with the main choices being VDI and Alabanza.

 Eventually, due to Koston leaving for college, he and William Jensen signed an agreement in which cPanel was split into a separate program called WebPanel; this version was run by VDI.
 Without the lead programmer, VDI was not able to continue any work on cPanel and eventually stopped supporting it completely.
 Koston kept working on cPanel while also working at BurstNET.
 Eventually, he left BurstNET to focus fully on cPanel.

 cPanel 3 was released in 1999: main additions over cPanel 2 were an automatic upgrade and the Web Host Manager (WHM).
 The interface was also improved when Carlos Rego of WizardsHosting made what became the default theme of cPanel.

+With the release of cPanel 11, cPanel adopted a four-tier versioning system, "Parent.Major.Minor.Patch" (e.g., 11.32.0.3).
+As of version 11.52, the "Parent" representation is deprecated, with 11.54 stylized as "Version 54." cPanel 11.30 is the last major version to support FreeBSD.

 On August 20, 2018 cPanel L.L.C. announced that it had signed an agreement to be acquired by a group led by Oakley Capital (who also own Plesk and SolusVM).
 While Koston sold his interest in cPanel, he will continue to be an owner of the company that owns cPanel.